-The information in this section concerning DTC, Euroclear and Clearstream and their book-entry systems has been obtained from sources Uruguay believes to be reliable, but Uruguay makes no representation or warranty with respect to this information.
-DTC, Euroclear and Clearstream are under no obligation to perform or continue to perform the procedures described below, and they may modify or discontinue them at any time.
-Neither Uruguay nor the trustee will be responsible for DTC's, Euroclear's or Clearstream's performance of its obligations under its rules and procedures, or for the performance by direct or indirect participants of its obligations under the rules and procedures of the clearance systems.
+The information in this section concerning Euroclear and Clearstream and their book-entry systems has been obtained from sources Uruguay believes to be reliable, but Uruguay makes no representation or warranty with respect to this information.
+Euroclear and Clearstream are under no obligation to perform or continue to perform the procedures described below, and they may modify or discontinue them at any time.
+Neither Uruguay nor the trustee will be responsible for Euroclear's or Clearstream's performance of its obligations under its rules and procedures, or for the performance by direct or indirect participants of its obligations under the rules and procedures of the clearance systems.

-Arrangements have been made with each of DTC, Euroclear and Clearstream to facilitate initial issuance of the Bonds.
-Transfers within DTC, Euroclear and Clearstream will be in accordance with the usual rules and operating procedures of the relevant system.
-Cross-market transfers between investors who hold or who will hold any series of Bonds through DTC and investors who hold or will hold any series of Bonds through Euroclear or Clearstream will be effected in DTC through the respective depositaries of Euroclear and Clearstream.
+Arrangements have been made with each of Euroclear and Clearstream to facilitate initial issuance of the bonds.
+Transfers within Euroclear and Clearstream will be in accordance with the usual rules and operating procedures of the relevant system.